CITIZENSHIP CEREMONIES IN ARGYLL AND BUTE

 Further information on becoming a British Citizen is available from the Home Office

 The Home Office deals with enquiries about the requirements and qualifications are on becoming a British Citizen.
 You can contact them here.

 How to book a ceremony?

 Please note: the Home Office is currently working their way through the back log and we are unable to hold your ceremony until we receive the naturalisation certificate.
 When you contact us to let us know that you have your invitation letter, we will hold your contact details and let you know once we have received your certificate and so can progress with your ceremony.

 Where can I have my ceremony?

-During the COVID pandemic we are able to offer virtual citizenship ceremonies, if this does not suit you then a ceremony at your local registration office can be arranged with only yourself in attendance.
+Wwe are able to offer virtual citizenship ceremonies held over Zoom, if this does not suit you then a ceremony at your local registration office can be arranged.

 When can I have my ceremony?

 Virtual Ceremonies can be arranged within 10 working days of us receiving your certificate from the Home Office.

 In person ceremonies can be organised within 20 working days.